isaumya/wp-server-stats/readme.txt

 = 1.5.5, November 5, 2017 =

 * Fixed a major calculation issue with v1.5.4.
-If you are running v1.5.4, please update to v1.5.5 immidiately.
+If you are running v1.5.4, please update to v1.5.5 immediately.
 * Now the actual RAM usage also shows up in the dashboard section

 = 1.5.4, November 5, 2017 =